PointCloudLibrary/pcl/doc/tutorials/content/planar_segmentation.rst

 .. _planar_segmentation:

-Planar model segmentation
+Plane model segmentation
 -------------------------

-In this tutorial we will learn how do a simple planar segmentation of a set of points, that is find all the points within a point cloud that support a planar model.
+In this tutorial we will learn how do a simple plane segmentation of a set of points, that is find all the points within a point cloud that support a plane model.
 This tutorial supports the :ref:`extract_indices` tutorial, presented in the **filtering** section.